dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 > ![[../images/04/dhcp_activity_renew.png|Windows IP Release and Renewal|600]]
 > The default gateway now shows as 192.168.4.167 which is the Kali VM!
 Going back to Kali's Ettercap application I can see DORA packets showing in the log pane.
 > ![[../images/04/dhcp_activity_logs.png|DORA Packets in Ettercap Logs]]
-> At this point any Windows traffic will be routed through the Kali machine!
+> At this point any victim traffic will be routed through the Kali machine!
 >
 ### DHCP Security
 Network switch devices can mitigate the DHCP starvation and snooping attacks through built in security features.
 During DHCP starvation attacks, the threat actor sends multiple requests to the DHCP server with different MAC addresses requesting issuance of new IP addresses.
 These requests traverse the network switch sending the packets to the DHCP server.
 Many managed network switches have a security setting call **port security** which is applied to each interface, or port, of the switch.
 Port security can be set to allow a certain number of MAC addresses per interface.
 If the number of MAC addresses associated with the interface exceeds the port security limit, then the switch will disable the interface blocking any further traffic.
 Port security thresholds can be set to one or more MAC addresses allowed, usually the first address connected to the port.
 A network administrator would then need to purposefully reopen the interface to allow traffic to flow again.
 This security setting mitigates several network attacks including the DHCP starvation as it shuts the misbehaving interface down early in the attack as demonstrated in the figure below.